Key takeaways

 Auto Classification Rate

-Aim for at least ninety five percent automated classification with rising accuracy over time.
+Target 98 percent automated classification in 2026, up from 95 percent in 2025.
 Monitor error rates so automation does not create rework.
+Track improvement monthly.

 Fee Variance Metrics

-Keep fee variance under half a percent versus provider invoices.
+Keep fee variance under 0.3 percent versus provider invoices (tightened from 0.5 percent in 2025).
 Investigate recurring deltas by provider and category.

 Reconciliation Timeliness

-Achieve same day reconciliation for T+1, next day for T+2.
-Track time from file receipt to completion and set SLAs for finance stakeholders.
+Achieve same day reconciliation for T+1.
+Next day for T+2.
+Track time from file receipt to completion.
+Set SLAs for finance stakeholders.
+Target under 12 hours end to end.

 Chargeback Detection Speed